Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 But in large databases where redundant fields could number thousands or millions, the computing resource overheads are substantial.

-They unnecessarily increase the size of the database thus reducing efficiency and increasing the risk of data corruption.
+They unnecessarily increase the size of the database, thus reducing efficiency and increasing the risk of data corruption.

-Of course, there are times where redundancy may be necessary but this should be the exception and not the rule.
+Of course, there are times where redundancy may be necessary, but this should be the exception and not the rule.

 Even when redundancy is allowed, the reasons should be documented to ensure removal by future database administrators when the reasons are no longer valid.